Mihael10/Avtosalon/README.md

 # Testing the application

-When you clone your repository go to Avtosalon/dist/Avtosalon.jar
+When you clone the repository go to Avtosalon/dist/Avtosalon.jar

 Note: Before starting the application import the database